apache/mesos/docs/endpoints/master/weights.md

 Updates weights for the specified roles.

 ### DESCRIPTION ###
+Returns 200 OK when the weights update was successful.
+Returns 307 TEMPORARY_REDIRECT redirect to the leading master when current master is not the leader.
+Returns 503 SERVICE_UNAVAILABLE if the leading master cannot be found.
 PUT: Validates the request body as JSON and updates the weights for the specified roles.